Jules Montenier

-Dr. Jules Bernard Montenier (March 23, 1895 – August 20, 1962), of Chicago, Illinois, was an American inventor and a cosmetic chemist.
-He was also the founder of Jules Montenier, Inc., a cosmetics company.
-He was famous for inventing Stopette, an anti-perspirant that was a longtime sponsor of the CBS game show What's My Line?.
+Jules Bernard Montenier (March 23, 1895 – August 20, 1962), of Chicago, Illinois, was an American inventor and a cosmetic chemist.
+He founded Jules Montenier, Inc., a cosmetics company, and invented Stopette, an antiperspirant that was a longtime sponsor of the CBS game show What's My Line?.
 Stopette's slogan, repeated at the beginning of the episodes Montenier's company sponsored, was "Poof!
 There goes perspiration."
 Montenier was described in the introduction segment of What's My Line? as "the famous cosmetic chemist."

+Early life

+Montenier was born in Neuchâtel, Switzerland.
+He obtained a degree in chemistry from the University of Geneva and worked as an assistant professor at a school in Châtelaine, now part of Geneva.
+In 1923, Montenier immigrated into the United states.
+Instead of seeking a teaching position due to his initial lack of English fluency, Montenier started working in cosmetics.

 Patents and innovations

 Montenier held a number of patents.
-Arguably, his most notable patent is US Patent No. 2,230,084, a January 28, 1941 patent for Astringent Preparation.
-This patent dealt with solving the problem of the excessive acidity of aluminum chloride (then, as now, the best-working anti-perspirant known to chemistry), by adding a soluble nitrile or a similar compound.
-This innovation found its way into "Stopette" anti-perspirant/deodorant spray, which Time Magazine called "the best-selling deodorant of the early 1950s"; a virtually identical patent was granted in the United Kingdom as GB0527439.
+Arguably, his most notable patent is US patent no. 2,230,084, a January 28, 1941, patent for "Astringent preparation".
+This patent dealt with solving the problem of the excessive acidity of aluminum chloride (then, as now, the best-working antiperspirant known to chemistry), by adding a soluble nitrile or a similar compound.
+This innovation found its way into Stopette antiperspirant/deodorant spray, which Time called "the best-selling deodorant of the early 1950s"; a virtually identical patent was granted in the United Kingdom as GB0527439.

-Montenier also holds a patent for the ornamental design of his "Stopette" bottle (US Design Patent D168,109), the shape of which was on the scorecards of What's My Line? when "Stopette" sponsored the show.
+Montenier also holds a patent for the ornamental design of his Stopette bottle (US Design Patent D168,109), the shape of which was on the scorecards of What's My Line? when Stopette sponsored the show.